A Bayesian Model for Online Activity Sample Sizes: Abstract

 \section{Abstract}

 In many contexts it is useful to predict the number of individuals in some population who will initiate a particular activity during a given period.
 For example, the number of users who will install a software update, the number of customers who will use a new feature on a website or who will participate in an A/B test.
 In practical settings, there is heterogeneity amongst individuals with regard to the distribution of time until they will initiate.
 For these reasons it is inappropriate to assume that the number of new individuals observed on successive days will be identically distributed.
-Given observations on the number of unique users participating in an initial period, we present a simple but novel Bayesian method for predicting the number of additional individuals who will subsequently participate during a subsequent period.
+Given observations on the number of unique users participating in an initial period, we present a simple but novel Bayesian method for predicting the number of additional individuals who will participate during a subsequent period.
 We illustrate the performance of the method in predicting sample size in online experimentation.

-\section{Introduction}
+\section{INTRODUCTION}

 There are many situations in which it is necessary to predict the number of individuals who will engage in an activity for the first time during some specified period.
-For example, a credit card company may want to predict the number of customers who respond to an offer for a new card; Online e-commerce companies may want to predict the number of registered users who opt-in to new features or upgrade their membership.
+For example, a credit card company may want to predict the number of customers who respond to an offer for a new card; online e-commerce companies may want to predict the number of registered users who opt-in to new features or upgrade their membership.
 In the domain of online experimentation or A/B testing it is extremely useful to predict the number of individual users who will take part in the experiment as this can be used to estimate how long an experiment needs to run in order to get a sufficient sample size in order to achieve a desired power level.
+Such experiments are important as they provide a means by which ``end-users can help guide the development of features'' \citep{kohavi2007practical}.

 The problem that we consider in this paper is as follows: given a fixed population and observations on the number of unique individuals who initiate activity during an initial period of time, for example, a week, predict the number of additional individuals who will initiate activity during a subsequent period of time, for example one or three weeks.